MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionhandler.md

 **Returns**: Serialized pre-license
 A pre-license allows a user to immediately consume content without making an additional HTTP call.
-The ProtectionHandler](undefined) must have been created with a [ProtectionHandler::PublishingSettings::SetPreLicenseUserEmail value or else this will return an empty vector.
+The ProtectionHandler must have been created with a [ProtectionHandler::PublishingSettings::SetPreLicenseUserEmail value or else this will return an empty vector.

 ### GetCipherMode function
 Gets the cipher mode of the protection handler.